The systole of large genus minimal surfaces in positive Ricci curvature: Existence of one short curve

-In fact, if we apply \cref{lem_no_necks} to $\Sigma_j$ we get some $l_2>0$ such that all curves in $\Sigma_j$ of length at most $l_2$ are contractible in the intersection of $\Sigma_j$ with some mean convex ball $B(x,r_0)$.
+\begin{proof} If we apply \cref{lem_no_necks} to $\Sigma$ we get some $l_2>0$ such that all curves in $\Sigma$ of length at most $l_2$ are contractible in the intersection of $\Sigma$ with some mean convex ball $B(x,r_0)$.
 In particular, it follows from \cref{lem_gen_fund} that any intrinsic ball $B^\Sigma(z,l_2/3)$ is contained in some disk $D_z$ with